OMNIALowCode/omniadocs/docs/pages/omnia3/omnia3_gdpr.md

 ## Production Environment

-It's recomended the configuration of Secure Sockets Layer (SSL) and Hyper Text Transfer Protocol Secure (HTTPS) at the moment of instalation of OMNIA's production environment.
+It's recommended the configuration of Secure Sockets Layer (SSL) and Hyper Text Transfer Protocol Secure (HTTPS) at the moment of installation of OMNIA's production environment.
 Also recommended is the use of [SSL Mode](https://www.npgsql.org/doc/connection-string-parameters.html){:target="\_blank"} in PostgreSQL Database connection string.